carolineweiss/01_Variables_and_Datatypes/03_Loops_and_Arrays/tutorial/README.md

 int highestTemperatureIndex = 0;
 ```

-You're assigning these values to match the first element in the array for the moment and will change them later inside the loop if a higher value is found.
+You're assigning these values to match the first element in the array for the moment and will change them later inside the loop if you find a higher value.
 In other words, you're assuming the first element is the highest one in the array unless you find a higher element.

 Next, declare the loop: